ll7/paf21-1/README.md

 # Seminar Autonomous Driving (**P**raktikum **A**utonomes **F**ahren)

 ## About
-- [x] TODO: add a short introduction section what the project is about

-This project is a competition-like challenge in the course Seminar Autonomous driving at the University of Augsburg, which goal is to built an autonomous time trial system from start to finish
+This project is a competition-like challenge in the course Seminar Autonomous Driving at the University of Augsburg.

--  Without traffic rules
--  With traffic rules
--  With traffic
--  On different maps
+Two teams of students (6-7 team members each) are creating their own self-driving car software interacting with the CARLA simulation environment.
+At the end of the project, there will be a live demo including a city and a racing mode where the cars of both teams compete against each other.

+The live demo will include the interaction with other cars / pedestrians, traffic lights.
+Moreover there will be driving tests on a variety of maps to ensure that the self-driving is not bound to a single map that was learnt by heart.

 ## Team Members
 - Berghoff, Joshua